Domains

 Action (maneuver):

 Success: One foe in your zone becomes Harried.
-You may spend Zeal to Harry additional foes equal to the amount of Zeal spent.
+You may spend up to 2 Zeal; for each Zeal spent, an additional foe in your zone becomes Harried.

-Crit Success: All foes in your zone become Harried.
+Crit Success: Up to 3 foes in your zone become Harried.

-Harried: When this foe leaves the zone, it suffers 1 light hit.
-You may remove 1 segment from your Momentum clock to deal 1 hard hit instead.
-Harried ends when the foe leaves the zone.
+Harried: When this foe crosses an edge out of your zone, it suffers 1 light hit; you may remove 1 segment from your Momentum clock to deal 1 hard hit instead.
+Harried then ends.
+Harried also ends if you leave the foe's zone.

 You circle your targets with quick, stinging strikes that punish any attempt to disengage.
 Leaving costs more than staying.